danielfett/draft-dpop/main.md

  * `iat`: Time at which the JWT was created (REQUIRED).

-When the DPoP proof is used in conjunction with the presentation of an access token, see (#protected-resource-access), the DPoP proof MUST also contains the following claim:
+When the DPoP proof is used in conjunction with the presentation of an access token, see (#protected-resource-access), the DPoP proof MUST also contain the following claim:

 * `ath`: hash of the access token (REQUIRED).
    The value MUST be the result of a base64url encoding (with no padding) the SHA-256